X

 Chado: “The Way of Tea” Cultivates Hospitality and Zen Spirit

-In the Azuchi Momoyama period (1573-1603), the time that powerful feudal lords began to create their own tea houses, the tea gardens were born along with it.
+In the Azuchi Momoyama period (1573-1603), when powerful feudal lords began to create their own tea houses, tea gardens were born along with it.

 Japanese Tea House: Architecture of Ultimate Spiritual World

-They contain a tea house where the ceremony is held and a stone basin where guests can purify themselves before participating in it.
+They contain a tea house where the ceremony is held and a stone basin where guests can purify themselves before participating.
 The path with stepping stones is a common sight, which leads the guests to the tea house.

 The Tea Garden has a very intimate atmosphere and is meant to provide a moment of meditation for the guests.